DR ANOOP RASTOGI B. MED FACCS

 It begins with an “artistic inspiration”, the stimulus or idea from which the sculpture is born.

 It progresses to a “creative vision”.
-The artist visualises in his mind’s eye the sculpture he will create, how the curves will flow, how the proportions will balance, how the features will be emphasized.
+The artist visualises in his mind’s eye the sculpture he will create, how the curves will flow, how the proportions will balance, how the features will be emphasised.

 Then the accumulation of knowledge and technical skill fostered in the artist during his classical training and developed and mastered over time, is called upon to carve, forge and construct the “vision” until ultimately the magic in the sculptor’s hands transform the raw materials into a work of art.